iodine/react-native-drawer-layout/README.md

 | >= 11 & < 23              | < 1.0                                 |
 | >= 23                     | >= 1.0                                |

-If you experience any restrictions with other versions, please let us know.
+If you experience any further restrictions with other versions, please let us know.

+## Restrictions

+- Currently, there is no support for setting the status bar color in iOS.
+If you know any workaround, we would be glad to see an idea or a PR.

 ## Release Notes